-The Institute also underwrites the Yale Schola Cantorum, whose members receive payment for participation.
+The Institute also underwrites the Yale Schola Cantorum, whose members receive payment for participation except if receiving academic credit for participation.
 (See Performing Ensembles, pages 20-22.)

 STUDENT ACCOUNTS AND BILLS

 Student accounts, billing, and related services are administered through the Office of Student Financial Services, which is located at 246 Church Street.
 The telephone number is 203.432.2700.